exercism/v3/languages/csharp/exercises/concept/lists/.docs/instructions.md

 Please implement the static `Languages.EnsureUnique()` method to check if any of the languages is repeated in the list.

+The list of languages (i.e. the parameter) is guaranteed not to be empty when this method is called.

 ```csharp
 Languages.EnsureUnique(Languages.GetExistingList())
 // => true